realmistic/economics-workshop-dec-2024/README.md

 With these pieces in place, the real focus can shift to **predictions**, **machine learning**, and advanced strategy development—what really matters for understanding markets and making decisions.

 ## Features
-- Real-time cryptocurrency data collection
+- (Near) real-time cryptocurrency data collection
 - Daily economic indicators updates
 - Interactive visualizations
-- Professional dark theme UI
 - Containerized deployment
 - Automated data collection via cron jobs
 - SQLite database for data storage